How the East was won.

 Belly of The Beast

 This online-booking-only fine-dining restaurant sprang up rather sneakily on Harrington Street when it opened on 21 August 2018.
-Owner-chef Neil Swart sold his wildly popular Arugula Bistro in Welgemoed to pursue dreams of unhindered culinary creativity, which he has done with co-owner and Anouchka Horn in their secret daily set menu.
+Owner-chef Neil chose to pursue dreams of unhindered culinary creativity, roping in long-time friend Anouchka Horn, whom he met while working at Terroir Restaurant.

 The industrio-mod eatery serves a maximum of 20 guests per service, which Neil explains: “Cooking dishes on a smaller scale enhances the depth of flavour of each element” – something all home cooks can relate to.